Skip to main content

 Conclusion

 A possession charge is not just about “what was found.”
 It’s about how it was found, who the state can prove possessed it, and what defenses exist under the Fourth Amendment and Ohio law.
 If you’ve been charged in Delaware County or Central Ohio, get counsel early so the search issues and evidence timeline are preserved.
+If you are still sorting out whether the state is treating the case as possession or trafficking, start with Drug Possession vs Trafficking Defense.

 This article is for educational purposes and does not constitute legal advice.
 Drug cases are fact-specific.
 Consult with a qualified Ohio attorney about your situation.